Anarcroth/ansible-setups/README.md

 ---

-These are the steps and tasks I did over the course of the DevOps course, explained in small and great detail.
+These are the steps and tasks I did over the course of the DevOps course.

 ## Overview

+The main tasks that were done, were continual repetitions of all of the practices and shared in class tutorials!

 The project consists of a main server, running 3 `LXD` containers, over `ZFS` with RAIDZ 2.
 Two of the containers are `XWiki` servers, the third one is a monitoring service with `Icinga2`.
 The `XWiki`s are running on top of a `tomcat8` serverlet with a `PostgreSQL`.

 There is a *daily* `cron` job that takes a **snapshot** of the containers with the current date as an *id* of each snapshot.
 The snapshots are then *backed-up* with the `ZFS` file-system.
-The backed-up `.raw` files are then transoprted to my personal computer (this step is not automated since my computer is not on 24/7).
+The backed-up `.raw` files are then transoprted to my personal computer (this step is not automated since my computer is not up 24/7).

 ## Ansible Playbook(s)